Become a better rescuer.

 • If enabled (using the Pieps app), the Pro/Guide will vibrate when it first receives a signal during the signal search.This should allow you to look for clues on the avalanche debris rather than look at the transceiver's display.
 It also vibrates any time you enter Send mode (i.e., after you turn the device on or after switching from Search to Send).

-• If enabled (using the Pieps app), you can activate a pseudo-analog mode by pressing the Scan button while searching until you hear analog audio.
-I am a big fan of being able to hear analog audio, but the analog audio on the Pro/Guide is unusually noisy, and unlike the Barryvox S, the Pro/Guide transceivers do not display distance or direction when in analog mode.
+• If enabled (using the Pieps app), you can activate a pseudo-analog mode by pressing the Scan button when in search mode until you hear analog audio.
+I am a big fan of being able to hear analog audio, but the analog audio on the Pro/Guide (as with the Pieps Pro IPS) is unusually noisy, and unlike the Barryvox S2, the Pieps transceivers do not display the distance or direction when in analog mode!
 As implemented, this mode is almost worthless.

 Conclusion